CLOCK

 Mass extinction events cause an explosion of new species.
 Numerous ecological niches are suddenly empty of both competition and predators.
 New herbivores and insectivores can flourish, eventually leading to new predators, and new balanced ecosystems.

+At the end of Ordovician 430 M years ago was an extinction event that started the vertebrate fish era and coincides with the recovery from ice age extinction.
+The Late Devonian extinction event 370 M years ago started the amphibian era coincides with the recovery from an ice age.
 The Permo-Triassic extinction event 251 My ago radically changed the structures of communities with a 60% marine extinction.
 Ocean acidification decimated any species with calcium carbonate shells.
 This may have set the scene for the evolution of flowering plants in the Triassic (~200 million years ago), Conifers diversified from the Late Triassic onwards, and became a dominant part of floras in the Jurassic as a niche food source for huge herbivores.
 On land, there was the largest known mass extinction of insects.
 Aridification induced by global warming was the chief culprit behind terrestrial vertebrate extinctions.
 There is enough evidence to indicate that over two thirds of terrestrial labyrinthodont amphibians, sauropsid ("reptile") and therapsid ("proto-mammal") taxa became extinct.
 Large herbivores suffered the heaviest losses.
-Lystrosaurus a pig-sized herbivorous proto-mammal, constituted as much as 90% of some earliest Triassic land vertebrate fauna.

-It is thought that warm blooded dinosaurs evolved to better survive the volcanic created extinctions 250 and 205 M years ago.
+It is thought that warm blooded dinosaurs evolved to better survive the volcanic created extinctions Permian/Triassic 250 M years ago and Triassic/Jurassic 205 M years ago.
 A new study of thigh bones from Plesiosaurus, Stegosaurus, Diplodocus, Allosaurus, and modern hummingbirds posits that the extinct animals were warm blooded, Imaging the bones with infrared spectroscopy, scientists found an abundance of molecules produced as waste during oxygen inhalation, The molecules are a sure sign of a high-powered metabolism, which warm-blooded animals use to keep their body temperatures constant.

 Based on an analysis of the relationships among Tawa and other early dinosaurs, the researchers hypothesize that dinosaurs originated in a part of Pangea that is now South America, diverging into theropods (like Tyrannosaurus rex), sauropodomorphs (like Apatosaurus) and ornithischians (like Triceratops); and then dispersed more than 220 million years ago across parts of Pangea that later became separate continents.